 It may look like your utility only charges you $0.07 or $0.08 per kWh, but that price does not include distribution or taxes.

-In the example bill below, the customer uses 529 kWh.
+See for yourself; in the example bill below, the customer uses 529 kWh.
 The total charge is $67.04

 As you can see, your 529 kWh are multiplied by a number of charges to calculate the delivery cost of $25.11.